Art Foley

 Michael Arthur Foley (14 December 1928 – 28 October 2019) was an Irish hurler who played as a goalkeeper for the Wexford senior team.

 Born in Enniscorthy, County Wexford, Foley first arrived on the inter-county scene at the age of seventeen when he first linked up with the Wexford minor team.
 He joined the senior panel during the 1946–47 league.
 Foley later became a regular member of the starting fifteen, and won two All-Ireland medals, three Leinster medals and one National Hurling League medal.
 He was an All-Ireland runner-up on one occasion.

 As a member of the Leinster inter-provincial team on a number of occasions, Foley won one Railway Cup medal.
-At club level he was a seven-time championship medallist with St Aidan's.
+At club level he was a seven-time championship medallist with St Aidan's Enniscorthy.

 Foley retired from inter-county hurling following the conclusion of the 1957 championship.
 He died in the United States in October 2019.

 Playing career

 Club

-Foley played his club hurling with his local St Aidan's club, with whom he won senior county titles in 1946, 1947, 1952, 1953, 1954 and 1956.
+Foley played his club hurling with his local St Aidan's Enniscorthy club, with whom he won senior county titles in 1946, 1947, 1952, 1953, 1954 and 1956.
 His team mates at the club included hurler of the year (and later "team of the century" inductee) Nick O'Donnell.

 Inter-county

 Beginnings

 Foley first played for Wexford as a member of the minor team in 1946.
-After leaving the minor ranks, he was added to the Wexford senior team and made his championship debut in the quarter finals of the 1947 Leinster Championship in a 3–12 to 2–10 victory over Laois.
+After leaving the minor ranks, he was added to the Wexford senior team and made his championship debut in the quarter-finals of the 1947 Leinster Championship in a 3–12 to 2–10 victory over Laois.
 Bobby Rackard and Padge Kehoe also made their championship debuts in the same game.
 Foley did not consistently maintain his position in the team however.
 After Wexford's 6–7 to 3–4 defeat to Galway in the 1950-51 National Hurling League final, Foley was dropped from the starting team and squad for the duration of the 1951 hurling championship.
 Horeswood's Paddy Shannon, Rathnure's Jim Rackard, and UCD's Ray Brennan were tried as alternative replacements.
 Wexford went on to make the All-Ireland Final that year, but lost on a scoreline of 7–7 to 3–9 to Tipperary.
 Foley was then reinstated as first choice goalkeeper in the 1951 Oireachtas Cup Final victory over Kilkenny.

 Billy Rackard in his 1996 book 'No Hurling at the Dairy Door' wrote: